 Tenants are responsible for making sure their own equipment is safe.

 It is also recommended that electrical appliances are registered with a product registration scheme such as registermyappliance.com

 What areas do we cover?

-We provide electrical safety inspections for landlords in Newcastle Upon Tyne, Tyne and Wear and Northumberland.
-We will cover other areas if you have more than one property to test.
+We provide electrical safety inspections for landlords in Newcastle Upon Tyne, Tyne and Wear, Co.
+Durham and Northumberland.